Acceptance and Program Commitment

 - Pre-Departure Orientation

 Students are notified of the dates of each meeting well in advance.
-Should a student be unable to attend due to class or a sporting engagement, he or she must notify the Office of International Education.
+Should a student be unable to attend due to class or a sporting engagement, they must notify the Office of International Education.